404notDeeksha/Task-Management-App-Backend/README.md

 JWT_SECRET=your_jwt_secret
 PORT=5001

-# 4. Start the server:
+# 4. Start the server (production mode):
 npm start

+# 5. Start the server in development mode (with auto-reload):
+npm run dev
 ```